 Continue towards Newquay to find Crantock, a massive beach when the tide is out that sits at the mouth of the Gannel estuary, before coming across Fistral, Towan and the rest of the sandy Newquay sprawl.

-Although Holywell Bay village is small, you have a choice of eateries within walking distance – The Treguth Inn or the St Piran’s Inn.
+Although Holywell Bay village is small, you have a choice of eateries within walking distance – The Treguth Inn or the Gull Rocks Bar and Coffee House.
 Both serve excellent local beer and spirits and a great selection of traditional pub grub that will please all tastes!

-In the surrounding area you are absolutely spoilt for choice, with Newquay and it’s many different cuisines from Mexican to Australian, or Perranporth, with seafront restaurants serving food and cocktails to die for.
-Be sure to explore the local area and find your own favourites, but we love Jamie Oliver’s 15 at Watergate Bay, or the Lakeside Cafe, next to Newquay’s boating lake which offers unexpectedly fine dining.
+In the surrounding area you are absolutely spoilt for choice, with Newquay and its many different cuisines from Mexican to Australian, or Perranporth, with seafront restaurants serving food and cocktails to die for.
+From Holywell Bay you can walk the unspoiled coast all the way to Crantock, where you can stop at the Bowgie Inn for a well-deserved meal or drink.